-- The number of business establishments (employers reporting payroll withholding taxes) between 1985 and 2009 increased 75% (666 to 1,163) compared to the approximate 62% increase in year-round population.
-Since 2004 the number of businesses has leveled off. - The percentages of establishments for the Island have remained steady, despite the recession. - Approximately two-thirds of the establishments on Martha's Vineyard employ between one and four individuals, according to the U.S. Census Bureau's County-to-County Business Patterns; 70% have 1-4 employees and 17% have 5-9 employees compared to 54% and 19% respectively for Massachusetts as a whole. - The 2003 Business Survey conducted jointly by the MVC and the MV Chamber of Commerce indicated a somewhat larger business size (possibly because there was an under-representation of home businesses) with an average of five to six full-time employees in retail businesses and eight to ten full-time workers in non-retail businesses.
-The survey figures did not include parttime workers or seasonal workers.
+- The percentages of establishments in the Up-Island towns of Aquinnah and Chilmark have remained constant.
+The number of establishments in West Tisbury has grown at an accelerated rate since 1990 and represents an increasing percentage of the Island's businesses; this follows West Tisbury's rapid population growth over the same period.
+Although the total number of establishments increased within each Down-Island town, Tisbury lost a proportional share of business establishments. - Approximately two-thirds of the establishments on Martha's Vineyard employ between one and four individuals, according to the U.S. Census Bureau's County-to-County Business Patterns; 70% have 1-4 employees and 17% have 5-9 employees compared to 54% and 19% respectively for Massachusetts as a whole.

+Martha's Vineyard Regional Transportation Plan - 2011 DRAFT

+The 2003 Business Survey conducted jointly by the MVC and the MV Chamber of Commerce indicated a somewhat larger business size (possibly because there was an under-representation of home businesses) with an average of five to six full-time employees in retail businesses and eight to ten full-time workers in non-retail businesses.
+The survey figures did not include part-time workers or seasonal workers.